MrSprintALot/Peru_Elecciones_2026_2da/README.md

 The goal is transparency, data quality, and insight generation using official public data.

+This relevance was tested in the most demanding scenario possible: the 2026 runoff was decided by a margin near 0.02 percentage points, with the final outcome resting on roughly 1,550 observed ballots ("actas") still under review by the electoral juries (JEE).
+In that context, the platform's focus on communicating uncertainty — rather than prematurely declaring a winner — became its core value.

 ---

 # Dashboard Preview

 ![Dashboard Screenshot](docs/dashboard-preview.png)

+> _Note: add a screenshot at `docs/dashboard-preview.png` for this preview to render._

 ---